aidmin-io/docs/README.md

 [Higher Quality Demo](https://www.loom.com/share/961636d33578410baec67582cffb3411)

+## Beta

+The beta version of Aidmin can be found here: https://app.aidmin.io.

+Aidmin is still in early development, and we'd love to get your feedback on which features are important to you.
+If you come across any bugs, please open an [issue](https://github.com/aidmin-io/aidmin/issues) against this repository and we'll be sure to address them in a timely manner.
+Similarly, if you'd like to submit a feature suggestion or have other ideas, please post in the [Discussion](https://github.com/aidmin-io/aidmin/discussions/categories/ideas) board.

 ## What problems does Aidmin solve?

 Give's your organization access to the database.
 Every early stage startup has certain actions only developers can perform, because it is often the case that only they have access to the database.
 Aidmin provides a simple spreadsheet like interface that anyone can use, granular role based access, and a full audit log.